wssimms/gssquared/Docs/Compatibility.md

 https://comp.sys.apple2.narkive.com/7TzX1OSL/rescue-raiders-v1-2-and-1-3-questions
-here's the manual for reference: https://archive.org/details/rescueraidersusersmanual/page/n17/mode/2up
+here's the manual for reference: https://archive.org/details/rescueraidersusersmanual/page/n17/mode/2up Requires speech synthesis support for Mockingboard.

 ## Total Replay

 boots up detects 64K and mockingboard and then thinks "and it talks!" . uh. wrong. but lots of the games on it work, including Rescue Raiders.

+## Carrier Aviation

+seems to work. don't know how to play :)

+## Shufflepuck

+we don't have mouse support yet

+## Cybernoid Music Disk

+works, but has lowercase.
+For iie.

+## Apple Cider Spider - 4am crack

+works with mockingboard. game controller not working with it?
+I thought it used to. weird. maybe I used the keyboard.
+In any event, it's doing a write to $C070 to reset.
+We're not handling that!
+Working now.

+## Apple II Bejeweled

+looks like requires //e 80 column card.